nemurimasu/noisy/README.md

 This is some Web Audio API stuff for producing noise similar to [BrainWave Generator](http://www.bwgen.com/) presets.

-This is known to work in Chrome 39 and Firefox 33.
-Chrome on Android may not work so well on older devices.
+This should work in Chrome 56 and Firefox 52.

 Look out for WebKit [112521](https://bugs.webkit.org/show_bug.cgi?id=112521), which causes the modulators to stop working if you have not retained a reference to either the GainModulatorNode or a preset containing the GainModulatorNode.
 This is handled in the demo by storing the preset instance into the window.